-- To ensure institutions that receive infrastructure support are providing the best possible results for the benefit of Canadians, the CFI requires that they develop and periodically update strategic research plans and priorities, and that they report on the progress of each project at least five years.
+- To ensure institutions that receive infrastructure support are providing the best possible results for the benefit of Canadians, the CFI requires that they develop and periodically update strategic research plans, and that they report on the progress of each project for up to five years.

 - We conduct monitoring visits at recipient institutions to assess the adequacy and effectiveness of policies, processes and controls that are in place for the management of funded projects.
 Using a risk-based audit approach, we also conduct audits to ensure that CFI funding has been used in accordance with terms and conditions in award agreements, and with applicable policies and guidelines.
 All CFI-funded projects exceeding $10 million are automatically subject to an audit.

 - We periodically undertake various types of evaluations to support organizational learning, to inform operational and strategic decisions and to remain accountable for the use of public funds.

 - We communicate the value and outcomes of its investments in the research community to Canadians through its website and other communications tools, such as its annual report (tabled in Parliament by the Minister of Industry, Science and Economic Development and widely distributed); and regular appearances and submissions to various standing committees.

 The infrastructure funded by the CFI includes the state-of-the-art equipment, laboratories, databases, specimens, scientific collections, computer hardware and software, communications linkages and buildings necessary to conduct leading-edge research.